su-schrum-classes/COLab1-NASMIntro/README.md

 ```
 Result: 150
 ```
 The reason is that the code adds its two `int` parameters and returns the result.
-The two `int` parameters are explicitly passed via the registers `edi` and `esi`.
+The two `int` parameters are implicitly passed via the registers `edi` and `esi`.
 More information on C parameter passing convention is available via links on Moodle.

 Now you will define a simple procedure with conditional statements (if-statements).
 Copy the following code into your assembly program, and then add the other code needed to both the assembly and C files in order to execute the code from the C program.
 Here is the assembly procedure (note that comments start with a semi-colon `;`):
 ```